sidpalas/devops-directive-website/content/resources/index.md

 # Resources

-One of my reasons for starting DevOps Directive is a shortage of high quality examples and instructional content that go beyond an initial hello world implementation.
+One of my reasons for starting DevOps Directive is a the feeling that there is a shortage of high quality examples and instructional content that go beyond an initial hello world implementation.

 {{< img "images/draw-an-owl.png" "I think you may have skipped a step...">}}